 Even when data is publicly available, its use can violate what we call contextual integrity.
 This is a fundamental principle in legal privacy debates.
 It requires that individuals' information is not disclosed outside the context in which it was originally produced.

-Also, OpenAI does not offer processes to help those interested in checking whether the company has stored their personal information and requesting the their.
+Also, OpenAI does not offer processes to help interested parties check whether the company has stored their personal information and request its deletion.
 This is a guaranteed right under the European General Data Protection Regulation (GDPR).
 Please note that we do not yet know if ChatGPT complies with GDPR requirements.

 This "right to oblivion” is especially important in cases where the information is inaccurate or misleading, which seems to be a common occurrence with ChatGPT.